-Whether you’re new to homeschooling a teen or going into your tenth year, these tips will help you prepare for an awesome year ahead.
+Whether you’re new to homeschooling a teen or going into your tenth year, these tips will help you prepare for an excellent year ahead.

 One of the best things about homeschooling as a teenager is that they get to learn in a variety of ways.
-Have your teen take an online class at one point, work with a tutor for a special class if they need it, or even take a community college class.
+Have your teen take an online class at one point, work with a tutor for a particular class if they need it, or even take a community college course.
 The beauty of being home schooled is that nothing is off limits and you have the opportunity and time to try many different things.
 Help your teen find what works for them and for you!
 Our boys do very well with online learning.
-However I make a point of printing materials to make sure they are using their handwriting!
+However, I make a point of printing materials to ensure they are using their handwriting!

 While this may not be on your number one list, it’s so important to keep a record of everything you do.
 It could be difficult to remember what type of math class was taken for freshman year or what was exactly learned during that year.
 Don’t be afraid to have an official record book kept in place for your own records.
 This is especially important when you are looking at further education.
 One of our boys wants to apply to the Royal Military College of Canada and join the Air Force.
 We have details of all of the learning evidence they require and keep records to reflect this.